pali-sutta-readings/pali-sutta-readings.github.io/docs/index.md

 See the calendar below for which days have a meeting planned.

 Generally, meetings are on every **Tuesday 13:00** (Europe/Lisbon time), for about 1.5hr.
-When the date falls on *uposatha* days, the meeting is shifted to **Thursday**.
+When the date falls on *uposatha* days, the meeting is shifted to **Wednesday**.
 The online meetings are intended for monastics.

 Meeting link: <https://meet.google.com/yip-ffjm-reo>